ARAVINDs2002/CNN-BASED-DEEPFAKE-CLASSIFICATION/README.md

 A deep learning project using Convolutional Neural Networks (CNNs) to classify images as real or deepfake based on extracted video frames.

 ## 📂 Dataset
+- This project implements a Convolutional Neural Network (CNN) for deepfake image classification.
+It uses frames extracted from videos in the Celeb-DF v2 dataset.
+From the original dataset, a subsample of 5110 frames was selected for training and validation, evenly split between real and fake classes.

+The CNN model consists of three convolutional layers with PReLU activations and max-pooling, followed by a fully connected layer with sigmoid activation to output a binary classification score.
+The input images are resized to 128x128 pixels to standardize the input size.

+Training is done using the Adam optimizer with an L1 loss function, over 10 epochs, with a batch size of 32.
+The dataset is split into 80% training and 20% validation subsets to monitor model performance.
+After training, evaluation metrics including classification report and confusion matrix visualize the model’s accuracy and effectiveness in detecting deepfakes.

+This approach demonstrates a lightweight yet effective deep learning solution for automated deepfake detection using image frames.
 - Structured into two classes: `real` and `fake`
 - Images are extracted frames from video clips